Ethereum 101: The Ultimate Guide to Understanding Ethereum

 First-mover

 As the earliest blockchain to introduce Smart Contracts, there is an upward spiral in further development and usage.
-Today, it is the default blockchain for anyone to build anything as it has the most amount of tools available.
-This includes the Ethereum Virtual machine (EVM), which is an important tool used in developing DApps.
+Today, it is the default blockchain for anyone to build anything, as it has the most available tools.
+This includes the Ethereum Virtual machine (EVM), an important tool for developing DApps.
 Ethereum's first-mover advantage also led to the network benefitting massively from what is known as a “network effect.”

 Composability

-Unlike software programs which are stand-alone products, many of the DApps built on Ethereum can integrate with each other or build on top of one another to offer a rich experience for users.
-Examples of this are in decentralized finance (DeFi) as stablecoin projects work with DeFi lending and borrow protocols and bridges to move assets from one blockchain network to the next.
+Unlike software programs, which are stand-alone products, many of the DApps built on Ethereum can integrate with each other or be built on top of one another to offer a rich user experience.
+Examples of this are in decentralized finance (DeFi), as stablecoin projects work with DeFi lending and borrow protocols and bridges to move assets from one blockchain network to the next.

 Grunty network

-Given the amount of activity happening on Ethereum, it would not be unreasonable to see occasional downtimes due to extreme peak periods.
+Given Ethereum's activity, it would not be unreasonable to see occasional downtimes due to extreme peak periods.
 Yet, one thing Ethereum can boast about is not having suffered any downtime since its launch in 2015.
 Not even The Merge, as good a reason as any, could bring it down.
 This has since become a kind of gold standard for other blockchain networks to aspire to.

-Although Ethereum does have its troubles with network congestion and high gas fees during peak usage, Ethereum is one of the very few networks that can boast that it has had zero downtime.
+Although Ethereum does have its troubles with network congestion and high gas fees during peak usage, it is one of the very few networks that can boast of having zero downtime.
 It is also interesting to note that some competing networks like Solana have suffered outages while only experiencing mere fractions of the network activity as Ethereum, so while other networks may claim they have had zero downtime, none have come close to being as "battle-tested" as Ethereum.

 Top-notch Security